ForbesLindesay/typescript-json-validator/README.md

-                        one single type.              [boolean] [default: false] --useNamedExport      Type name is a named export, rather than the default export of the file            [boolean] [default: false] -*                                                               [default: []]
+                        one single type.              [boolean] [default: false] --useNamedExport      Type name is a named export, rather than the default export of the file            [boolean] [default: false] --generatePermissive  If --noExtraProps is true then generate validators that clean the object              [boolean] [default: false] --output              overrides filename                              [string] -*                                                               [default: []]

 ```